Welcome to my journaling and death work.

 I arrive to death work as a graduate of Going With Grace’s end-of-life doula training program, a former hospice volunteer at N.C.
 Little Hospice, a member of the Minnesota Death Doula Collaborative, and a grieving human.

-What’s an end-of-life/death doula?
-A non-medical support person who provides emotional, spiritual, and/or practical support to a dying person, their loved ones, or anyone who’s interested in engaging with their mortality.
+In general, an end-of-life/death doula is a non-medical support person who provides emotional, spiritual, and/or practical support to a dying person, their loved ones, or anyone who’s interested in engaging with their mortality.
+Learn more here.